 Copywork made me understand that “showing” and “telling” is a spectrum.
 It is not about balance; it is about rhythm.

 There are seven narrative modes.
 I have listed them from concrete to abstract, from “showing” to “telling.”

-The “telling” modes are intrusion, exposition, summary and transition.
+The “telling” modes are thought, intrusion and exposition.
 These are modes that belong to the narrator, who is an abstract entity of the author’s creation.
+It reveals what the character is thinking.
 It intrudes like a ghost, telling us something about the character, or what’s about to happen.
 Sometimes they’ll explain something that may or may not be relevant, but feel it’s important for the narrator to convey.

 So I do this copywork exercise for 12 minutes.
 Once I’m done copying, I’ll start highlighting clauses and phrases by their narrative mode, which usually takes less than 8 minutes.

 The following are the color-coding I use and a brief explanation why it’s colored that way.